 Bamboo Shrimp: A Bamboo Shrimp, also known as Wood Shrimp, Asian Filter Feeding Shrimp and Flower Shrimp among other names, is a popular freshwater shrimp.
 A Bamboo Shrimp is a filter feeding shrimp that uses it’s “web-like” mitts to filter tiny bits of edible matter from the water column.
 As with all filter feeding shrimp, a Bamboo Shrimp needs a constantly moving current of aquarium water circulating throughout the tank in order to filter out enough to eat.
 Bamboo shrimp are peaceful, calm and non-aggressive in nature, needing to be with tank mates that are not going to attack them.

 Vampire Shrimp: A Vampire Shrimp, also known as Viper Shrimp, African Filter Feeding Shrimp, African Fan Feeding Shrimp, among other names, is a filter feeding freshwater shrimp similar to Bamboo Shrimp.
 Vampire Shrimp use web-like feeding mitts to filter tiny bits of edible matter from the constantly moving aquarium water.
-But while Bamboo Shrimp feed with their feeding mitts extended out waiting for water to bring food to them, Vampire Shrimp seem to take a more active approach as they fan their feeding mitts in a forward and downward motion to help collect food from the water.
-Vampire Shrimp are not aggressive and have no real means to defend themselves except for their shells, so they need to be kept with other species that will not try to hurt or eat them.
+Bamboo Shrimp feed with their feeding mitts extended out waiting for water to bring food to them.
+But Vampire Shrimp seem to take a more active approach.
+They fan their feeding mitts in a forward and downward motion to help collect food from the water.
+Vampire Shrimp are not aggressive.
+They have no real means to defend themselves except for their shells.
+Therefore, Vampire Shrimp need to be kept with other species that will not try to hurt or eat them.

-Whisker Shrimp: A Whisker Shrimp, also commonly referred to as Indian Whisker Shrimp, is a freshwater shrimp that looks very similar to Ghost Shrimp, with both having nearly clear, transparent bodies, torsos and tails.
+Whisker Shrimp: A Whisker Shrimp, also commonly referred to as Indian Whisker Shrimp, is a freshwater shrimp.
+Whisker Shrimp look very similar to Ghost Shrimp, with both having nearly clear, transparent bodies, torsos and tails.
 But Whisker Shrimp are larger than Ghost Shrimp with longer bodies and longer feelers.
-Whisker Shrimp also do not have the distinctive orange bands at the base of their feelers or on their front legs.
+They do not have the distinctive orange bands at the base of their feelers or on their front legs.
 Whisker Shrimp are great scavengers that are constantly eating, cleaning debris from the tank bottom.
-Whisker Shrimp are particular fond of Marimo Moss Balls and can spend hours picking through their fine green fibers for tiny bits of food.
-Whisker Shrimp are more aggressive than Ghost Shrimp and will often pick on them if kept together in the same tank, especially if overcrowded.
-Whisker Shrimp can also bully other freshwater shrimp, but seem to be good tank mates with snails like Nerite Snails, Mystery Snails, Gold Inca Snails, Ivory Snails, Ramshorn Snails and the like.
-While Whisker Shrimp can be aggressive with other small species of shrimp and small fish, they are no match for roughens like cichlids or goldfish.
+Whisker Shrimp are particularly fond of Marimo Moss Balls.
+They can spend hours picking through their fine green fibers for tiny bits of food.